 noun (plural technicalities)

-- 1A point of law or a small detail of a set of rules, as contrasted with the intent or purpose of the rules: their convictions were overturned on a technicalityMore example sentences
+- 1A point of law or a small detail of a set of rules: their convictions were overturned on a technicalityMore example sentences

 - And in a third major terrorism case, the Justices ruled on a technicality, sidestepping the merits of that case.

 - The Court must rule on a technicality about the institution's legal status, not that the director was a serial abuser.

 - The only people it really helps are those accused of crime in the courts, to allow them sometimes to get off on a technicality.

 - 1.1 (technicalities) The specific details or terms belonging to a particular field: he has great expertise in the technicalities of the gameMore example sentences